victoraldir/personal-blog/content/en/posts/creating-blog-hugo.md

 #### Buy a domain name via Amazon Route 53

-Now we need to buy a domain name for the bloga, we can use AWS Route 53 for this.
+Now we need to buy a domain name for the blog, we can use AWS Route 53 for this.
 From AWS Route 53 you can buy a domain name either via the AWS console or via the AWS CLI.
 I found it easier to do it via the AWS console.
 You can find more information about this process [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html).
 Once you have bought your domain name, you will see that AWS has created a hosted zone for you automatically.
 That's the one our terraform code will use.

 #### Terraform apply it!